QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 Late payments and penalties

-Yes, the SGC will be assessed by the ATO and calculated based on QE.
-The SGC will apply when amounts aren’t received by a super fund within 7 business days of payday (unless an extended timeframe applies, such as for new employees) and will be tax deductible.
+Yes, the SGC is assessed by the ATO and calculated based on QE.
+The SGC will apply when amounts aren’t received by a super fund within 7 business days of payday (unless an extended timeframe applies, such as for new employees).
+The SGC is also now tax deductible.

 To avoid penalties, make sure you pay super each payday and ensure your payments are received by the super fund within 7 business days of payday.
 If your employees' SG contributions are not paid at the same time as their pay and aren't received by their super fund within 7 days of payday, you'll be liable for the SGC.
 The government has also noted, the longer the period of non-compliance, the larger the SGC will be.
 There may also be general interest and penalties for not paying SGC.